coderefinery/manuals/team-teaching.rst

 This is one proposed model for preparing for team teaching:

 - Talk with your co-teacher.
 These hints assume a two-person team.

 - Decide what material will be covered, overall timing, strategy, etc.
+  Review the schedule from last time and make a schedule for this time, with timings, breaks, etc.  Usually you don't need to get creative - use what works.

 - Divide up the material.
-In each section, decide the model to use and roles.
-If in doubt, starting with the guide/demo-giver division with the stronger instructor as guide works well.
+For each episode, decide the model to use and roles.
+If in doubt, start with the guide/demo-giver model with the more experienced instructor as the guide.

-- Decide who will be the director for each part.
-Perhaps a good idea is to keep it consistent: the guide is always the director.
-- At least one person prepares the outline (the order of topics to be presented, key questions to ask, etc.) - usually the guide or interviewer.
-The guide or interviewer should be comfortable with it (and could even do it mostly alone), everyone can give comments and make sure to read it at least once.
+- For each episode, one person prepares the outline (the order of topics to be presented, key questions to ask, etc.) - usually the guide or interviewer.
-- Run as above.

   - You don't need to plan every step in detail but it can be useful to prepare the session together and step through the choreography (e.g. "now I will show this and then give you the screen and then ask you to do this ... you will lead this 20 minute block and then I will lead that 20 minute block and please ask me questions while I present X").

+- Discuss the plan together and make any revisions as needed.

+- Do one run-through.

+- Teach as planned.

 Then, just go!
 Don't worry if it's not perfect, if either person wonders what to do next, just pause some or ask the other.
 This